ze-e/Avatar-Creator/README.md

 This project is still under construction

-When completed, it will be an online teaching app for teachers with gamification for students
+When completed, it will be a avatar creator for students

 Sign in with sample data: